bahamat/docker-cfengine-policy-hub/README.md

 providing your own masterfiles.
 This is a very convenient way to test your own masterfiles.

+If you run `make run WITH_TESTFILES=/my/path/testfiles` then that path will be mounted under `/opt/local/lib/testfiles` and `/my/path/testfiles/promises.cf` will be executed from that mount.
+This is a very convenient way to test your own policies **without** overriding the masterfiles.

 If you run `make run WITH_SKETCHES=/my/path/design-center/sketches` then that path will be mounted under `/var/cfengine/design-center/sketches` so both the container and you